 Barry has been a professional photographer nearly all his adult life.
 Starting in high school, he has been winning praise and earning a living through his photography.
 While his professional photography usually involved portraits of people, he enjoys taking landscapes most.
 Several years ago, he also realized that he really enjoys teaching others and helping them get that perfect shot.
 He and a partner started Benton Downs in 2017, a photography workshop business where they can teach others the skills needed and take them to places where the students can create their own art worthy of hanging on the wall.

-Now, in addition to his day job in portrait photography, Barry spends his time scouting locations and creating workshops.
-In addition to their popular Arkansas Fall, Big Bend National Park and night photography workshops, Barry is excited this year to be hosting a workshop in Ouray the weekend before Camp Carpe Diem (CCD).
-This is also great for anyone attending CCD as they will benefit from this extra scouting weekend when Barry takes those interested to a few of the locations from the workshop to capture their own great shots.
+Now, in addition to his day job in portrait photography, Barry spends his time scouting locations and hosting workshops in places like popular Arkansas Fall, Ouray, and Big Bend National Park, along with night photography workshops.
 Barry is a patient teacher who can assist in helping others understand their camera better, teach the basic principles of photography, and ensure the timing and light are best to capture a good picture.

 Debra made a career in communications and events management.
 She is the organizer and ring leader when it comes to our weekend of events.
 As the wife of a photographer, she enjoys the hikes or trips to get to the beautiful sights and often tags along to meditate or explore an area while he does his thing.